Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ### Other:

 - There is a lot of Factorio's in-game Rich Text - it's awesome, believe me
-- If you don't have aforementioned mods (LTN, Dectorio) You'll get some error messages in the chat when importing this book.
+- If you don't have the aforementioned mods (LTN, Dectorio) You'll get some error messages in the chat when importing this book.
 It only means that you won't be able to use blueprints that require those mods.
 All of them have vanilla friendly equivalents.
 You don't need those mods to make use of my blueprints
-- I'm no master of LTN nor I consider myself to be any close to one, so the logic is one of the simplest you can do.
+- I'm no master of LTN nor do I consider myself to be any close to one, so the logic is one of the simplest you can do.
 If you'd like to make something more sophisticated that would be compatible with my blueprints, go ahead, but post it as your own.
 Let me know, and I'll link it here

 </details>